rumstil/eqspellparser/readme.txt

-SEARCHING FOR SPELLS
+HOW TO USE
 =====================
-To search the spell database you supply the search parameters on the command line when you start the parser.
-The parser displays all matching results it will quit and can be rerun again to display different results.
+The parser is a command line program.
+To search the database you supply the search parameters when you start the parser.
+The parser displays all matching results and quits.

 You can search using 5 different methods:

 >parser all